EmanAhmed55/A_Heat_guided_Air_to_air_Missile_Controller/README.md

   <p>The story of the project starts as follows:</p>
   <ol>
     <li>First, the missile is launched.</li>
     <li>Half a second later, the burner is activated.
-The burner will deactivate in case of missile explosion or if an error occurs.</li>
+The burner will be  deactivated in case of missile explosion or if an error occurs.</li>
     <li>The controller includes wings that help steer the missile towards its target.
 Each set of wings has 5 modes:
       <ul>
         <li>Centered</li>